Gingerbread Latte

-gingerbread latte in a festive mug, topped with whipped cream and crushed cookie crumbs.
+gingerbread latte topped with whipped cream and cookie crumbs in festive mug with cinnamon sticks and gingerbread cookies

 Why You’ll Love This Recipe